 By Kate Zemlo Rivas

 Kate Zemlo Rivas is a volunteer at BGR.
-She lives in Sacramento, California, and works for the University of California, Davis.
-Kate is awaiting admission to the California Bar and is hoping to practice in the area of human rights and continue supporting the immigrant community.
+She lives in California and works for the University of California, Davis.
+Kate is also an attorney focused primarily on assisting immigrants, workers, and children.
 She has been a student of Buddhism for over ten years.